Skip to content

 Safari Player

-With a Safari Extension, FunPlayer is able to bridge the gap to Safari to get across important video events such as play/pause and the video time that FunPlayer needs to do it’s job synchronizing playback to devices.
+The Safari extension solves this by tracking a video of your choosing and bridges across important video events such as play/pause and the video time that FunPlayer needs to do it’s job synchronizing playback to devices.

-Below you’ll see how to setup the extension and how to select a video to track.
+Below you’ll see how the Safari extension works and how to select a video to track.

 The Safari extension is bundled with FunPlayer like any other macOS app that has an extension.
 To configure the extension: